-DATES: Each area in 1A-2A-3A-4A and 6A must determine its winner and runner-up teams finishers prior to April 23, each 5A section its winner and runner-up by April 26.
+DATES: Each area in 1A-2A-3A-4A and 6A must determine its winner and runner-up teams finishers not later than April 21, each 5A section its winner and runner-up not later than April 24.

 COORDINATOR'S RESPONSIBILITIES: The designated coordinator of each area/section must have an organizational meeting of all participating area/section schools before Feb.
 1 to finalize details of area/section play, including scheduling and establishing a procedure for making up or completing rained-out or suspended matches.
 Area/section matches take precedence over all other matches.